itsme2417/MissedIT/README.md

 First of all, make sure CS:GO is open, and you are not in any official valve server.
 However, it is not recommended to inject while CS:GO is loading into a map.

-Navigate to the directory where MissedIT was built if you have not ready.
+Navigate to the directory where EyeHook was built if you have not ready.
 ```bash
 cd EyeHook
 ```